MihaiAC/learning-react/learning_react/testing_react_vitest/Readme.md

 ## Folders

-- [sundaes-on-demand](./sundaes-on-demand) - Main project with significant additions to the course version.
+- [sundaes-on-demand](./sundaes-on-demand) - Main project with significant differences from the course version.
 - [testing-routes](./testing-routes) - A minimal working example of testing redirection with React Router.
 - [color-button-app](./color-button-app) - A simple hello-world app for testing.